• Skip to main content

 There are only 3 net carbs in a cup of cooked spinach, which definitely makes this an excellent choice for your low carb diet!

-bowl of creamed spinach with parmesan cheese on top
+spoonful of creamed spinach with grated cheese on top held up over bowl

 • Cauliflower "Potato" Salad